Kac1509/ZebrafishClassifier/README.md

 layer.
 We defined the hyperparameters for our model to be the input size, number of hidden nodes, dropout rate and learning rate.
 The optimal values for our model were determined to be: input size set to 75x375, number of hidden nodes set to 256,dropout rate set to 0.5 and the learning rate for the RMSProp optimizer set to 10E-4.

 This program is quite computationally intensive and may take a few minutes to run.
 Faster performance can be obtained by running the program in the Google Colaboratory.
+The optimal model presented above is best ran in the Google Colaboratory environment

+### Hyperparameter tuning
+Hyperparameter tuning requires access to the code, therefore it can be done using the Jupyter Notebook or the Google Colaboratory environment.
+Hyperparameter tuning is conducted using K-fold cross-validation.
+The pipeline to tune a particular parameter is the same for all parameters, except for input size.
+However, it is necessary to set the given parameter under test manually (commenting and uncommenting code).
+For input size, Input Size boolean must be set to True in the Hyperparameter_tuning function.
+Hyperparameter tuning is a combination of grid search and cross-validation therefore it can be quite computationally laborious.
+Therefore, it is recommended to perform this task in the Google Colaboratory environment.

 ### Folder Structure